model.cu

 void

-__device__ void get_fluid_params(double X[NDIM], double gcov[NDIM][NDIM], double *Ne, double *Thetae, double *B, double Ucon[NDIM], double Ucov[NDIM], double Bcon[NDIM], double Bcov[NDIM], double *d_p)
+__device__ void get_fluid_params(double X[NDIM], double *Ne, double *Thetae, double *B, double Ucon[NDIM], double Ucov[NDIM], double Bcon[NDIM], double Bcov[NDIM], double *d_p)

 Samples fluid and magnetic properties at an arbitrary spatial point using trilinear interpolation.